Covid-19 Frequently Asked Questions

-We know children are naturally drawn to their peers and we do not want to squelch that tendency.
-We just want to redirect it when we can!
+We know children are naturally drawn to their peers and we do not want to discourage that tendency.
+We intend to redirect it when we can.
 We will use positive language and redirection consistently to help spread children out in play where they have naturally congregated.

 We will place posters within the classroom highlighting the length of 2 metres.
-As well, we will use props such as hula hoops, and pool noodles to further add visual clarification.
+As well, we will use props such as hula hoops and pool noodles to add visual clarification.
 Our goal is to make this learning fun and engaging.

-On top of the visual cues described above, we have also created age-appropriate lesson plans for your children that reinforce what physical distancing means and why we need to do it.
+On top of the visual cues described above, we have also created age appropriate lesson plans for your children that reinforce what physical distancing means and why we need to do it.
 These lesson plans use an engaging circle format, with songs, special props, and stories to showcase what physical distancing means.
-We want to ensure your children are aware, frontloaded and prepared for the changes within their childcare worlds right from the start.
+We intend to ensure your children are aware, frontloaded and prepared for the changes within their childcare worlds right from the start.

-Our team of educators will work with each of the children in their care to develop new personalized greetings to challenge your children to think creatively on new ways to connect!
+Our team of educators will work with each of the children in their care to develop new personalized greetings to challenge your children to think creatively about new ways to connect.

 What if my child just needs a hug?

-While we recognize the necessity for physical distancing, we also recognize the necessity for those physical interactions aimed to support a child who may be hurt or distraught.
+While we recognize the necessity for physical distancing, we also recognize the necessity for those physical interactions aimed to support a child who may be hurt or upset, or just in need of a hug.
 We are not eliminating those moments.
 We will continue to look out for the emotional health and well-being of every child within our centres and will nurture them accordingly.

-Our physical distancing strategies have been implemented to minimize close contact when possible, not altogether.
+Our physical distancing strategies have been implemented to minimize close contact when possible, but not altogether.

 Will drop-off and pick-up times look different for families?

 They will look different.
 Family members will be asked to remain outside of the centre or within the confines of the centre lobby at each of these times.
 Tape markings will be placed on the ground to cue families on where to stand.
 A centre representative will assist each family member with a short screening process developed by their regional healthy authority, including a temperature check.
+We will also ask the family member to attest to the absence of symptoms.
 Children will not be able to attend the centre should any family member display any of the symptoms described within this screening.

 As well, centre staff will bring children to their respective classrooms at the beginning of the day and back to their families at the end of the day to minimize any exposure from outside sources.

-Individual centres that have had historically busy time periods surrounding drop-offs and pick-ups will reach out to families to create a more staggered process.
+Individual centres that have historically had busy time periods at drop-off and pick-up will reach out to families to create a more staggered process.

-Will staff be wearing PPE such as masks and gloves?
+Will staff be wearing personal protective equipment (PPE) such as masks and gloves?